 The following year found me signing up for a six-month long shamanic apprenticeship with the magnetic and magnificent Rock and Roll Shaman herself, Andye Murphy.
 Andye challenged me, as good shamans do, to take myself and my gifts seriously.
 She also gave me journeying tools, and I joyfully discovered that taking a shamanic journey added another dimension of support to my tarot clients.

 I found myself in Havana, meeting a husband and wife who have been practicing shamanism for decades in between Cuba and Siberia.
 Their methods of working with energetic fields opened my perception, and my hands, to even more tools.

 And thus I began accreting additional practices into a fuller Radical Ritual Tarot offering.
 You don’t have to go back out into the world with just a flimsy paper shield.
 The full Radical Ritual reading offers the maximum support for whatever curve balls life might have thrown at you.

-I get so many questions about the Tarot.
-To me, they are a tool.
+I get so many questions about the tarot.
+To me, the cards are a tool.
 A bridge that helps me across life’s mysteries.
 An escape hatch out of my own thought boxes.
 They help me mature my own tools for working with grief and anger and fear.
 They also ask me to pause and receive joy, which is sometimes more challenging.

-Let me help support your own transformations.
-Book a Radical Ritual Tarot reading, and support the path to publication of the book that has helped catalyze this journey.
+Let me help support your own transformations: Book a Radical Ritual Tarot reading.